mottosso/qargparse.py/README.md

 $ python -m qargparse --demo
 ```

 > This also installs [Qt.py](https://github.com/mottosso/Qt.py) as a dependency.
-Skip this by passing `--no-deps` to `pip install`, not however that it is required in order for `qargparse.py` to run.
+Skip this by passing `--no-deps` to `pip install`, note however that Qt.py is required in order for `qargparse.py` to run.

 <br>